TBeijen/tbnl-hugo/content/post/2017-10-26-django-https-urls-cloudfront.md

 {{< figure src="/img/django_cloudfront__aws_behaviour_whitelist.png" title="AWS CloudFront Behaviour Configuration: Whitelist Headers" >}}

 Note the setting 'Cache Based on Selected Request Headers'.
-This has the not-so-fine-grained options _None (improves caching)_, _Whitelist_ and _All_.
+This has the options _None (improves caching)_, _Whitelist_ and _All_.
 So, adding the the ``Cloudfront-Forwarded-Proto`` header to the whitelist not only causes the client's request protocol to be available to the application, it also configures CloudFront to cache based on client request protocol.

 Typically this is a good thing as it: